 So, you would usually use the high-level connection on your subwoofer if:

-Of course, it doesn’t just have to be music that you listen to when you use the high-level inputs on an AV receiver.
+Of course, it doesn’t just have to be music you listen to when you use high-level inputs on an AV receiver.

 You can watch movies too.
 It’s just that you won’t get any bass management or LFE channel from the high-level connection.

 Unless you have a REL subwoofer.
-For movie audio, REL Acoustics recommend that you make a high-level connection and use their dedicated LFE low-level input.
+For movie audio, REL Acoustics recommends making a high-level connection and using their dedicated LFE low-level input.

 As they say, there are many ways to skin a cat (not that I’ve tried – all you cat lovers out there).
 You can decide which one you prefer.

 - Learn more: How to choose home theater speakers

 Connecting the Subwoofer

 Now that you understand the different options, let’s look in more detail at how to connect a subwoofer.